TheBoognish138/VBA-challenge/README.md

 # VBA-challenge
-In this challenge I use VBA to create a program that will automatically compile stock market data and provide insights.
+In this challenge I use VBA and apply logic to read stock data entries and provide valuable insight.